mauno-j-ronkko/sharkC64/docs/ide/cli-running.md

 Steps to run a compiled sharkC64 program:
 1. Open command prompt or a terminal window on your computer.
-2. Move to the folder where you have installed sharkC64;
+2. Move to the folder where you have installed the sharkC64 IDE;
    for instance,
    ```
    cd C:\SHARKC64